mhberro/mywebsite/content/project/football-analytics/index.md

 print(pairs2018)
 ```

+Here we can see the top five features that have the highest correlation to top 25 teams.
+This shows evidence that have a very good passing game is important to a teams ranking.

     QBTouchdowns         0.439608
     QBRating             0.420781
     PassingYards         0.408534
     AverageCompletion    0.360998
     Completions          0.344052

     Name: y, dtype: float64
     QBTouchdowns               0.439608
     QBRating                   0.420781